Ductile Iron Pile Products

 Driving and Driving Rates

 The rate of penetration for Friction Ductile Iron Piles is used real-time during pile installation to determine the depth at which the bond layer (competent layer in which the bond zone is developed) is encountered.
 This is based on noting a marked increase in the driving resistance that is consistent with the anticipated depth of the bond layer.
+The pile is then driven a specified depth into the better layer based on the design requirements.

 Depth of Termination

 Friction Ductile Iron Piles are not designed to be installed to a refusal layer or a specific “set” criteria.
 Instead, the grouted elements are designed to advance a particular depth into a competent strata to develop sufficient bonding length to generate the required design capacity through friction.
+Early refusal or “set” of a friction pile may still be acceptable for a compression pile depend on the design requirements.

 The results of the load tests are used to verify the design capacity of the Ductile Iron Pile.
-Many options for load test interpretation are used in the pile industry including the Davisson Offset, Brinch-Hansen Method and Butler-Hoy Criteria.
+Many options for load test interpretation are used in the pile industry including the Davisson Offset, Brinch-Hansen Method and the Butler-Hoy Criteria.
 Determination of the acceptance requirements need to rely on the project performance specifications or local code interpretation.